 The city is steadily expanding its own collection of tapestries.
 In 2019, the city council brought another lost treasure home.
 A rare and historical scene from the series ‘The history of Alexander’ dating back to 1582.
 The work was auctioned off in New York and can now be seen in the MOU city museum.

-Tip: on Tuesday and Thursday afternoons, you can follow the restoration process of the tapestries, from start to finish, through demonstrations.
+Tip: on Tuesday, Wednesday morning and Thursday you can follow the restoration process of the tapestries, from start to finish, through demonstrations.